Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

-Gossip learning \cite{hegedHus2016robust, ormandi2013gossip} was compared with FL in \cite{hegedHus2019gossip} as an alternative, where training data also remained at the edge devices, but there was no central server for aggregation.
-Nodes exchanged and aggregated models directly.
-No centralized servers meant no single-point failure and led to better scalability and robustness.
-The performance of gossip learning was generally comparable with FL and even better in some scenarios. \citet{luk2013rrg} illustrated the difference between gossip topology and mesh topology as shown in Fig. \ref{fig:hfl-benefit2}.

-\subsection{Decentralized Mesh Topology}
+\subsection{Decentralized\textbackslash Mesh Topology}

-Mesh topology is a network topology where all end devices are inter-connected to each other in a local network.
+Decentralized\textbackslash Mesh topology is a network topology where all end devices are inter-connected to each other in a local network \cite{lalitha2018fully, shi2021over, xing2020decentralized, liu2021decentralized, chen2021dacfl, zehtabi2022decentralized}.
 In recent studies, mesh topologies are commonly used in FL systems.
 Decentralized approaches like peer-to-peer (P2P) or device-to-device (D2D) FL fall under the Mesh Topology.
 Many existing FL systems still rely on a centralized/cloud server for model aggregation \cite{konevcny2016federated}.
 The decentralized approach is sometimes regarded as a poor alternative to the centralized method when a centralized server is not feasible.
-This section covers three major FL systems using fully-decentralized approaches.
+This section covers three major FL systems using fully decentralized approaches.
+In Table \ref{table:DecentralizedHW}, we highlighted some works that utilized the decentralized topology.

 The performance of decentralized FL algorithms was discussed in \cite{lian2017can}.
 Theoretical analysis on a D-PDGD algorithm was conducted to prove the possibility of a decentralized FL algorithm outperforming centralized FL algorithms.
 With comparable computational complexity, the decentralized FL algorithm required much less communication cost on the busiest node.
 D-PSGD could be one order of magnitude faster than its well-optimized centralized counterparts.